How to Half 3/4 Teaspoon: Simple Tips for Perfect Measurements

 Converting To Milliliters

 Converting teaspoons to milliliters offers precision.
 One teaspoon equals about 5 milliliters.
 So, 3/4 teaspoon is roughly 3.75 milliliters.
 Half of this is about 1.9 milliliters.
-Use a small liquid measuring spoon or syringe for best results.
+Use a food-grade liquid measuring syringe for best results.

 Tips For Consistent Results